huangshiqi99/scenarios/python/challenge-data-types-manipulation/step2.md

 ## Requirements

-1.Sort the list in ascending order.
+- Sort the list in ascending order.
-2.Remove duplicates from the list.
+- Remove duplicates from the list.
-3.Return the final list.
+- Return the final list.